SkyllaTech/SpaceCommander/CONFIGURATION.md

 ##### name: \<input-name\>
 > Required
+> Format: string

 Name of the input argument.

 ##### type: \<input-type\>
 > Required
+> Format: string

 Type of the input argument.
+See supported data types.

 ##### description: \<input-description\>
 > Optional
+> Format: string

 Description of the input argument.